wcysai/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am Chunyang Wang(王淳扬), and I recently completed my Ph.D. in the [Theory Group](http://tcs.nju.edu.cn/) in the [Department of Computer Science and Technology](http://cs.nju.edu.cn/) at [Nanjing University](http://nju.edu.cn/), where I was fortunate to have [Prof. Yitong Yin](http://tcs.nju.edu.cn/yinyt/) be my advisor.
+I am Chunyang Wang(王淳扬), currently a project researcher (postdoc) in the [National Institute of Informatics](http://www.nii.ac.jp/en/) (NII, 国立情報学研究所), hosted by [Prof. Yuichi Yoshida](https://research.nii.ac.jp/~yyoshida/).

-I will be joining [National Institute of Informatics](http://www.nii.ac.jp/en/) (NII, 国立情報学研究所) as a project researcher (postdoc) in November, 2025, hosted by [Prof. Yuichi Yoshida](https://research.nii.ac.jp/~yyoshida/).
+Prior to that, I received my Ph.D. degree in the [Theory Group](http://tcs.nju.edu.cn/) in the [Department of Computer Science and Technology](http://cs.nju.edu.cn/) at [Nanjing University](http://nju.edu.cn/), where I was fortunate to have [Prof. Yitong Yin](http://tcs.nju.edu.cn/yinyt/) be my advisor.

 My research interest lies in a broad aspect of computer science.
-Currently, I am focusing on algorithms for counting and sampling.
+Currently, I am focusing on algorithms for counting and sampling, as well as algorithmic stability.
 Here is my [CV](uploads/CV.pdf).